Esri/vitruvio/doc/usage.md

 ### Export Initial Shapes from CityEngine

 To export initial shape building footprints from CityEngine the [Datasmith Exporter](https://doc.arcgis.com/en/cityengine/latest/help/help-export-unreal.htm) can be used.
-Select the building footprints and then select *Export models…* in the *File* menu.
+Select the building footprints in the viewport and then select **File** &rarr; **Export models…** to export them.
 Select the *Unreal Engine* export and make sure to set *Export Geometry* to **Shapes** and *Mesh Merging* to **Per Initial Shape**.
+This will make sure that each footprint (with no generated models) is exported individually.

 <img src="img/export_initial_shapes.jpg" width="400">

+**Note:**  For the following steps, the **Datasmith Importer** Plugin needs to be enabled for the Project.
+Go to **Edit** &rarr; **Plugins** and verify that it is enabled.

 In UE4 use the *Datasmith* importer and leave all settings as is.

-To easily assign a Vitruvio Component to all imported initial shapes, select the *DatasmithSceneActor*, right click on it, choose *Select* and then *Select All Viable Vitruvio Actors in Hierarchy*.
+To easily assign a Vitruvio Component to all imported initial shapes, select the *DatasmithSceneActor*, right click on it, choose **Select** &rarr; **Select All Viable Vitruvio Actors in Hierarchy**.
 This will select all child Actors which are viable for generation with Vitruvio (this means Actors which either have a *StaticMeshComponent* or *SplineComponent* attached).

 <img src="img/select_vitruvio_actors.jpg" width="400">